saikrishnavadali05/SSSSO-RR-District-Basic-Python-Training-June-2022/README.md

  2. Add a new key "died" and assign the value "2011" to the above dictionary.
 And then print the updated dictionary again.
  3. Remove the "education" key from the dictionary and print the changed dictionary again.
  4. Create another duplicate dictionary with name "details_duplicate" from the above dictionary to have a backup of the existing dictionary.
- 5. Retrieve the values of the dictionary just by using corresponding keys.
- 6. Remove all the elements of the "details" dictionary and then print the entire empty dictionary.
+ 5. Remove all the elements of the "details" dictionary and then print the entire empty dictionary.
- 7. Print the entire duplicate dictionary
+ 6. Print the entire duplicate dictionary
 ```

  <br />